NeilBotelho/IRCish/DesignDoc.md

 # Design Doc

 ## _Backend_
+Each client is assigned its own thread by the clientCreator function.
+This thread listens for messages from the client, processes these incoming messages and sends them to the broadcast thread.

+The broadcast thread contains the RoomList(a list of active rooms and the records of which client is in which room).
+When a user wants to join a room or send a message to a room, the message has to go through the broadcast thread as the RoomList is local to it.
+There is only one broadcast thread and hence only one message can be handled at a time.
+If two client threads try to send a message to the broadcast thread simultaneously one will block(essentially sleep) until the broadcast thread finishes dealing with the other.
+This prevents race conditions from occuring.
+Although this seems like it would make the system slow, in practise it is quite fast.
+This due to
+1. Optimizations in the broadcast functions so that it deals with each messages as fast as possible
+2. Making the channel(pathway for threads to communicate) between client threads and the broadcast thread buffered, so that threads don't always block when sending messages to the broadcast thread.
 ----
 ### Functionality
 1. User can join any room(roomName must satisfy [a-z0-9\\\-]{2,10} name) using ```/join roomName``` command